phalcon-orphanage/docs/en/x_tutorial-invo.md

 $this->add($name);
 ```
 First we create the element.
 Then we attach a label to it, attach filters, so that we can perform sanitization of data.
-Following that we apply an validators on the element and finally add the element to the form.
+Following that we apply a validators on the element and finally add the element to the form.

 Other elements are also used in this form: